l4rzy/biru/README.md

 ### Wait, what does `biru` mean?

-Originally, I came up with `kuchibiru` (唇), which means "lips" in Japanese, but I intentionally dropped the kuchi (口) part, because this is hentai 🤫
+Originally, I came up with `kuchibiru` (唇), which means `lips` in Japanese, but I intentionally dropped the kuchi (口) part, because this is hentai 🤫

 ### Dependencies

-In order to run, you must have these software installed, depends on your GNU/Linux distro, it may vary
+In order to run, you must have these software installed, depends on your GNU/Linux distro, package names may vary

 ```sh
 # on Archlinux